turingschool/curriculum/source/projects/monsterporium/index.markdown

 Jump over to the [Extract Notification Service]({% page_url extract_notification_service %}) tutorial.

-### Practicing with Services

-It's one thing to be led by the hand through the extraction of a service.
-In this segment, we turn the responsibility over to you.
-Let's experiment with extracting a service from your primary work.

-Jump over to the [Practicing with Services]({% page_url practicing_services %}) tutorial.

 ### Extracting Ratings

 The notifications service was able to just push messages without interacting with the service directly.
 Let's work with a more complex service that needs to both read and write data.

 * Writing characterization tests to validate existing functionality
 * Inserting a shim layer to pull logic away from the primary application